MadhuAtBerkeley/v3/week03/hw/README.md

 ## Submission

-1. The repo for the code can be found at `https://github.com/MadhuAtBerkeley/W251/v3/tree/master/week03/hw`, please let me know if there is any trouble accessing it.
+1. The repo for the code can be found at `https://github.com/MadhuAtBerkeley/W251/v3/tree/master/week03/hw`

 2. The link to the faces can be found at https://w251-s3-bucket.s3.us-west-2.amazonaws.com/face.jpg